List of awards and nominations received by Kamal Haasan: Overview

 Haasan received the CNN-IBN Indian of the Year Special Award, from the Prime Minister of India, Manmohan Singh, for completing 50 years in cinema in 2009.
-He was named as one of the 50 most powerful Indians by India Today in 2017.
-He was conferred two Honorary Doctorates, one by Sathyabama University in 2005, one by Centurion University in 2019.
+He was named one of the 50 most powerful Indians by India Today in 2017.
+He has been conferred two Honorary Doctorates, one by Sathyabama University in 2005, one by Centurion University in 2019.
 He received the first A. T. Kovoor National Award for the Secular Artist in 2005, in acknowledgment of his humanist and philanthropic activities.
-He was the first Tamil actor to convert his fan clubs into welfare associations, and has been consistently involved in many social services, including donating food and medicines to the needy, helping with children's education, and promoting blood and organ donation.
-He was appointed an ambassador by the United Nations in 2007, for its joint campaign with the Tamil Nadu State AIDS Control Society to protect the rights of people living with HIV.
-On 21 February 2018, Haasan formally launched a political party, Makkal Needhi Maiam (lit.
-People's Justice Centre).